Committees

 Andrés Ochoa Bünsow

-Appointed as a member of the Technical Committee in July 2017 and additionally serves on the Investment Committee, Corporate Practices Committee and Audit and Nominations Committees, of which he is Chairman.
+Appointed as a member of the Technical Committee in July 2017, he also serves on the Investment Committee, the Audit Committee, and the Nominating Committee, the latter of which he chairs.

 Mr. Ochoa is a practicing attorney, investor and board member of several public and private companies.
-He was a partner at Baker McKenzie since 1986 where he practiced transactional law with extensive experience in the corporate finance, M&A, real estate and infrastructure sectors, among others.
-Throughout his career, he has held various senior management roles including Chairman of Baker McKenzie International's Global Policy Committee, Chairman of the Global Finance Committee, Chairman of the Latin America Regional Council and National Managing Partner of the firm's office in Mexico.
-He was also a member of the firm's Global Executive Committee, where he served under Christine Lagarde, until recently the Managing Director of the International Monetary Fund.
-With more than 40 years of experience, Mr. Ochoa Bünsow has been recognized as one of the leading lawyers in corporate and financial law, having received multiple awards, such 74 as his continued certification by Chambers Latin America and Latin American Law Firm Leader of the Year 2013 by the prestigious English magazine Latin Lawyer.
-He actively participates in associations such as the Nuevo León Council and the American Chamber of Commerce of Mexico, Monterrey Chapter, of which he was President and currently chairs the Committee for Industrial Promotion and Economic Development (COFIDE for its Spanish acronym).
-He is Chairman of the Board of Directors and President of the Executive Committee of Invest Monterrey (DeMTY, A.C.), a public-private partnership that brings together more than one hundred private companies, public agencies, universities and business organizations to promote the attraction of capital and economic development in the State of Nuevo León.
-He is 66 years old.
+He was a partner at Baker McKenzie since 1986 where he practiced as a transactional lawyer with extensive experience in the corporate finance, M&A, real estate and infrastructure sectors, among others.
+Throughout his career, he served in various leadership roles including chairman of Baker McKenzie International's Global Policy Committee, chairman of the Global Finance Committee, chairman of the Latin America Regional Council and national managing partner of the firm's Mexico office.
+He was also a member of the firm's Global Executive Committee, where he served under Christine Lagarde, until recently the managing director of the International Monetary Fund.
+With more than 40 years of experience, Mr. Ochoa Bünsow has been recognized as one of the leading lawyers in corporate and financial law, having received multiple awards, such as his continuous certification by Chambers Latin America and Latin American Law Firm Leader of the Year 2013 by the prestigious English magazine Latin Lawyer.
+He actively participates in associations such as the Nuevo León Council and the American Chamber of Commerce of Mexico, Monterrey Chapter, of which he was president and currently chairs the Committee for Industrial Promotion and Economic Development (COFIDE).
+He is president of the Board of Directors and the Executive Committee of Invest Monterrey (DeMTY, A.C.), a public-private association that brings together more than one hundred private companies, public agencies, universities and business organizations with the purpose of promoting the attraction of capital and economic development in the State of Nuevo Leon.

-Additionally, Mr. Ochoa Bünsow is Chairman of the Board of Directors of Grupo Famsa and Cinquefoil, and board member of the following companies: Farmacias Benavides, Güntner de México, Christus Muguerza, El Paso Industrial Supplies México, EPIS Logistics, Grupo Club PM Project Management, Branding Alliance Media, Grupo de Desarrollo y Entretenimiento de Hermosillo, Promotora Inmobiliaria Villa XXI, Vivace, American Chamber of Commerce of Mexico and Nuevo León SEDET Council Comission for the Economic Development and Development of MTY.
-He also serves as Commissioner of British American Tobacco Mexico.
+Additionally, Mr. Ochoa Bünsow is a board member of the following companies: Farmacias Benavides, Güntner de México, Christus Muguerza, El Paso Industrial Supplies México, EPIS Logistics, Cinquefoil, incMty, Vivace, American Chamber of Commerce of Mexico, Consejo Nuevo León/SEDET - Comisión de Desarrollo Económico and DeMTY (Invest Monterrey).
+He also serves as a commissioner for British American Tobacco Mexico.

 Carlos Francisco García Reyes